Last modified on December 04, 2024, at 17:00 UTC

 Hangman Grits: These are coarser-grained sandstone and grit deposits, which were formed in a shallow marine environment, during the Devonian period also known as "the age of fishes".

-Baggy Sandstone: This is a distinct sandstone formation that is often characterized by its distinctive reddish-brown colour, which is due to the presence of iron-oxide minerals.
+Baggy Sandstone: This is a distinct sandstone formation that is often characterised by its distinctive reddish-brown colour, which is due to the presence of iron-oxide minerals.

-Evans (1922) states that the foundations of our knowledge of the geology in this region were established by English geologist and palaeontologist Sir Henry T. de la Beche (1796-1855), in his official report on the "Geology of Cornwall, Devon and West Somerset".
+J.W.
+Evans (1922) states that the foundations of our knowledge of the geology in this region were established by English geologist and palaeontologist Sir Henry T. de la Beche (1796-1855), in his official report on the "Geology of Cornwall, Devon and West Somerset" (1839).

 In the year following de la Beche's report, British geologists Adam Sedgwick and Roderick Murchison published classical works on the geology of the same areas.